 Azure Service Fabric simplifies writing and managing reliable stateless and stateful services.
-This guide will talk about advanced usages of Reliable Services to gain more control and flexibility over your services.
+This guide talks about advanced usages of Reliable Services to gain more control and flexibility over your services.
 Prior to reading this guide, familiarize yourself with the Reliable Services programming model.

 Both stateful and stateless services have two primary entry points for user code: